kmassada/kmassada.github.io/_posts/2021/2021-08-03-quickstart-wireguard-beryl-gcp.md

 ## Linux / NetTools Troubleshooting

-once I can confirm traffic is reaching the vm's nic, I can run this to be sure
+once we can confirm traffic is reaching the vm's nic, we can run this to be sure

 ```shell
 $ sudo tcpdump -i YOUR INTERFACE NAME dst port 51820